You do not need to know much about cheese to enjoy it. A few basics make the counter easier to read and help you spend better.

 How to Taste Cheese (The 60-Second Method)

-You don’t need a certification.
+You do not need a certification.
 You need a minute and your five senses.

-Look first: color, rind, texture, and whether the cheese appears smooth, grainy, dense, or airy already tell you a lot.
-Then smell it before tasting, because aroma usually previews what is coming.
-When you take a bite, let it sit for a second rather than chewing immediately.
-Notice the first impression, the texture on the tongue, and what flavors arrive later.
-Great cheese has a finish, and that lingering aftertaste is often where the most interesting part lives.
+Look first.
+Color, rind, and texture tell you a lot.
+Then smell it before tasting.
+When you take a bite, let it sit for a second instead of chewing right away.
+Notice the first impression, the texture, and what lingers.

 How to Buy Cheese